pdkarthik/Java-Project/README.md

 How does one calculate the worth of the House Hold goods and equipment's when taking a Household Insurance policy.

 # Abstract :
-The Home Inventory Manager Project helps you keep track of your valuable belongings.
-For every item in your inventory, the program stores a description, location, serial number, purchase information, and even a photo.
-A printed inventory is available - very useful for insurance purposes.
+The Home Inventory Manager Project helped users keep track of their valuable belongings.
+For each item in the inventory, the program stored a description, location, serial number, purchase information, and even a photo.
+A printed inventory was available, which proved to be very useful for insurance purposes.
 # Pre-requisites:
 * Experience with Core Java Programming.
 * Familiar with Java Swing.